LB7 History/General Info

 - Weak Tie Rod Ends

 The 2001-2004 Silverado/Sierra 2500HD/3500HD trucks should be relatively dependable if proper maintenance and the appropriate upgrades have been performed over the years.
 Buying a truck without rust issues can be difficult, especially depending on your location.
-Luckily, there are plenty of rust repair parts/panels available in the aftermarket.
 The Duramax LB7 can be a good choice for someone looking to get into a heavy-duty diesel truck at a slightly more affordable price tag.

 300 hp and 520 lb-ft of torque might have led the class in 2001, but it is not as impressive twenty years later.
 Luckily the LB7 Duramax responds well to aftermarket modifications and can help close the gap quite considerably.
 Whether you are looking for upgraded performance, want to add more power for towing, or just looking to maintain your truck, these are some popular LB7 upgrades.

 Add up to 100 hp and 210 lb-ft of torque in a matter of minutes without breaking a sweat.
 It is easy to see why programmers are so popular on diesel trucks.